the-teacher/the_sortable_tree/README.md

 ### Can I use gem with Rails 2 or Rails 3.0?

-Take the files from the gem and put it in your rails 2 application.
+Take files from the gem and put it in your rails 2 application.

 View helper and view files does not depend on the version of rails.